 However, it is typical for negligent drivers to deny responsibility and contest claims for damages.
 Insurance companies are only concerned about the bottom line, and work to keep payments low.
 In order to successfully pursue compensation, you will have to prove that the other driver was negligent.

-All drivers in the state of Alabama are required to have auto insurance.
+All drivers in the state of Alabama are required to have car insurance.
 This insurance provides drivers with liability coverage for injuries and property damage after an accident.
 The minimum amounts of liability coverage required by law are:

 - $25,000 for the injury or death of one person in an accident

 - $50,000 for the injury or death of more than one person in an accident